danielmichaels/databank/Books.md

 # Books

 Books I have read or want to read.

-Reviews for books that require it.
+Not every book deserves a review, those that do are getting it here.

 ## Contents